 Keep in mind that at many Wall Street companies, financial advisors are on a career track.
 They may be serving clients right now, but they might not have been in that role six months ago – and they might get promoted to another position in less than a year.
 Ask the candidate if they aspire to join the firm’s management team.
 While it is encouraging that this is a driven and capable individual, it means you’ll be assigned a new advisor when they advance in their career.
 Usually, this is someone you don’t get to choose and the timing is not of your own.

 You want to hire a financial advisor who loves being a financial advisor.
 It’s their calling; their passion.
 That helps give you confidence that you’ll enjoy consistency and authenticity – and the longer you’re together, the better that advisor can serve you.

 One related point: Be aware of the difference between investment managers and financial advisors.
 Investment managers limit their advice to investments; they don’t provide help with other aspects of your personal finances.
-Financial advisors, by contrast, can provide comprehensive advice in multiple areas – in addition to investments, they can help with tax planning, insurance needs, retirement planning, estate planning, Social Security, employee benefits, real estate and mortgages, leasing or buying cars, elder care issues and more.
+Financial advisors, by contrast, can provide comprehensive investment advice -- and in addition to investments, they can help with guidance and education on tax planning, insurance needs, retirement planning, estate planning, Social Security, employee benefits, real estate and mortgages, leasing or buying cars, elder care issues and more.